JasonEtco/actions-toolkit/README.md

 <h3 align="center">GitHub Actions Toolkit</h3>

 <p align="center">
-  A toolkit for building GitHub Actions in Node.js<br>
+  An opinionated toolkit for building GitHub Actions in Node.js<br>
   <a href="#usage">Usage</a> •
   <a href="#api">API</a> •
   <a href="#how-to-test-your-github-actions">How to test your Action</a> •